 - Sit out two full semesters before applying for readmission to UNL.
 Many students choose to enroll at another institution to continue progress toward their degree and prove their ability to be successful.

 - Appeal for immediate reinstatement based on extenuating circumstances.
 An advisor will assist you in making a plan if reinstated and guide you through the appeal process.

 - Int'l Transfer Credit Evaluation

 - U.S. Transfer Credit Evaluation

 The MyPLAN tab in Blackboard connects you with your instructors and advisors.
 Use MyPLAN to schedule appointments on-line.

-The Undergraduate Bulletin contains academic information and curricular requirements for a specific year.
-Know what year’s bulletin you are following for the most accurate understanding of your degree requirements.
+The Undergraduate Catalog contains academic information and curricular requirements for a specific year.
+Know what year’s catalog you are following for the most accurate understanding of your degree requirements.

 MyRED is UNL's student information system portal.
 Use MyRed to manage your course schedule and grading options, monitor your accounts and view your unofficial transcript.

 Use your Degree Audit (inside MyRED) to assess your progress toward your degree including ACE, CDR and major/minor requirements.